yperess/zephyr/doc/develop/languages/cpp/pigweed.rst

 ###################

 Additional C++ features that are currently not natively supported by Zephyr are provided through a 3rd party module: `Pigweed`_.
-Pigweed provides some STL like functionality like:
+Pigweed provides some standard library functionality like:

 .. list-table:: Pigweed support
    :header-rows: 1